-Robert Dimbleby (DipABRSM) is a 22 year old composer, jazz pianist, session musician, and multi-instrumentalist based in Derby/Oxford UK.
+Robert Dimbleby is a 23 year old jazz pianist, composer and multi-instrumentalist based in Derby/Oxford/Canterbury UK.

 As a Composer:

 2013 saw the release of Robert’s self titled Debut Album.
 The album features 11 original compositions for piano, bass, and drum kit all composed in under a year, and all recorded and played by Robert in the ‘dining room’ at home.
 It is a very raw sounding album with an accessible jazz-pop style.
 A huge influence for these compositions was Jamie Cullum.